-Firstly, Freud broke with the theories of Charcot, who had held that trauma was a catalysing cause that revealed hereditary predispositions, by calling into question the importance of traumatism in the aetiology of neurosis.
+Firstly, Freud broke with the theories of Charcot who had held that trauma was a catalyising cause that revealed hereditary predispositions, by calling into question the importance of traumatism in the aetiology of neurosis.
 But why did Freud, beginning from this point, centre his explanatory model on sexual trauma?
-Are the reasons empirical and based on the cases that he listed, as Breuer appears to confirm in an article they coauthored?
+Are the reasons empirical and based on the cases that he listed, as Breuer appears to confirm in an article they co-authored?
 This type of induction remains risky and provisional.
 Do the reasons also relate more to his intellectual orientations?
-This second hypothesis is corroborated by the ideas of his time according to which sexual traumatism produced memories that could liberate emotions greater than those of event itself (Andersson, 1997 [1977]).
-However these two hypotheses are not enough to justify the systematic nature of the link that Freud developed between mental pathologies and trauma and practices of a sexual nature.
+This second hypothesis is corroborated by the ideas of his time according to which sexual traumatism produced memories that could liberate emotions greater than those of event itself.
+(Andersson, 1997) However these two hypotheses are not enough to justify the systematic nature of the link that Freud developed between mental pathologies and trauma and practices of a sexual nature.
 But a further and without any doubt major dispositional factor must be added to these, and that is his fascination with the theory of evolution.
-Thus he writes in 1925 in the opening pages of his autobiography that 'the theories of Darwin, which were then of topical interest, strongly attracted me, for they held out hopes of an extraordinary advance in our understanding of the world' (Freud, 1952 [1925]: 7).
-It can be argued that this discovery of the foundations of the human condition led Freud to hope that he would be able to find the 'key' to the mysteries of the unconscious, with aggression and sexuality playing a central role in the struggle for survival.
-But from a scientific viewpoint, all of these factors should have raised no more than questions for Freud.
+Thus he writes in 1925 in the opening pages of autobiography, that "Darwin's doctrine which was then in the news had a powerful effect on me, because it promised an extraordinary step forward in the understanding of the world" (Freud, 1925, 1984, p.16).
+It can be argued that this discovery of the foundations of the human condition led Freud to hope that he would be able to find the "key" to the mysteries of the unconscious, with aggression and sexuality playing a central role in the struggle for survival.
+But from a scientific viewpoint, all of these factors should have raised questions for Freud.
 Yet in Freud's doctrine sexual theory exhibits two significant features: it is systematic, and hermetically sealed against counter-examples.
-Put differently, it constitutes a doctrinal point seen as an unchallengeable truth, or what would be defined as a dogma, as Jung says of it.
+Put differently, it constitutes a doctrinal point seen as an unchallengeable truth, or what would be defined as a dogma, as Jung says about it.
 Doctrinal dogmatism is the counterpart, in scientific thought, of the sacred principles of religious thinking.
-Now if one believes that something is sacred, Freud thought, this is because one has a strong suspicion that there is something very impious to be hidden (Jung, 1932).
+Now if one believes that something is sacred, Freud thought, this is because one has a strong suspicion that there is something very impious to be hidden.
+(Jung, 1960, p.
+399-400)